superhero1/ffritz/packages/x86/libdvbfi/README.txt

 The intention is to run a forwarder on the destination, which again converts the TS to RTP (for example dvblast).

+An experimental mode also allows to replace the RTP packet encoding from the original library (which seems to work and is also faster ..).

 USAGE
 /usr/local/etc/run_cableinfo [libdvbfi.so path] [arguments to cableinfo]